U.S. Federal Cybersecurity Advisory: TTPs of Chinese State-Sponsored Cyber Operations

 Because of this recognition, Deepwatch has compared the tactics and techniques presented in these advisories to our current, global detections.
 Deepwatch has assessed and prioritized global detection rule development that will be deployed in future security content releases.

 In addition to global, out-of-the-box detections, Deepwatch provides local – or custom – alerts that are specific to your unique environment and your organization’s unique concerns.
-As such, your Squad’s Detection Engineer has a comprehensive view of your organization’s detection coverage.
+As such, Detection Engineer have a comprehensive view of your organization’s detection coverage.

 Deepwatch VM and MEDR